 Emotions analytics (EA) software collects data on how a person communicates verbally and nonverbally to understand the person's mood or attitude.
 The technology, also referred to as emotional analytics, provides insights into how a customer perceives a product, the presentation of a product or their interactions with a customer service representative.

-Just as with other data related to customer experience, emotions data is used to create strategies that will improve the business's customer relationship management (CRM).
+Like other data related to customer experience, emotions data is used to create strategies that improve the business's customer relationship management (CRM).
 EA software programs can be used with companies' data collection, data classification, data analytics and data visualization initiatives.

 How emotional analytics works